Effective website management doesn’t demand a comprehensive understanding of web development. The two areas are very different.

 With Plesk hosting platform you already have built-in backup solution which is capable to back up the entire server or/and individual websites, schedule these backups, perform them in full and incremental way and store backups locally and remotely.

-For those who are addicted to WordPress, Plesk offers WordPress Toolkit – a single management interface that lets you simplify all management routines.
-With WordPress Toolkit you can clone a WordPress site, including all website files, database and settings, without the need for any third-party plugins
+For those who are addicted to WordPress, Plesk offers WP Toolkit – a single management interface that lets you simplify all management routines.
+With WP Toolkit you can clone a WordPress site, including all website files, database and settings, without the need for any third-party plugins

 2. Stay on top of landing page performance